Discovering the Panasonic JR-200U

 I had never even seen a Panasonic JR-200U before 2012, but when I did, I became curious.
 What kind of secrets does this oddball 8-bit contain?
 This page is a collection of several useful bits and pieces I’ve come across so far.
 Corrections and additions are most welcome.
-Some of the findings, such as the timings, might be correct only for the PAL JR-200UP model, since that’s the only one I have at my disposal.
+Some of the findings are correct only for the PAL JR-200UP model, since that’s the only one I have at my disposal.
+Big thanks to Tero Heikkinen for his contributions!

 - Two 8-bit accumulators, A and B